 What is Zero Trust?

 The term “Zero Trust” refers to a cybersecurity framework devised to empower a stronger security posture through the implementation of strict access controls.
 The approach is predicated on the principle of least privilege, which mandates that users are granted the minimum level of access required to perform authorized tasks.
-Zero trust is an essential aspect of comprehensive and proactive cybersecurity, playing a key role in helping organizations manage risk and maintain a high level of threat resilience.
+It is an essential aspect of comprehensive and proactive cybersecurity, playing a key role in helping organizations manage risk and maintain a high level of threat resilience.
+Zero Trust is a critical concept within Vulnerability Management, focusing on reducing the attack surface by assuming that all network requests are untrusted.

 How does Zero Trust work?